dcanasp/memory_bank/architecture/transfer architecture/Communication.md

-how do things communicate through a [[network]], they normally exchange a document, or some format (JSON file, HTTP header ...)  mainly 2 distinctions, syncronous and asyncronous,
+how do things communicate through a [[network]], they normally exchange a document, or some format (JSON file, HTTP header ...)  mainly 2 distinctions, synchronous and asynchronous,
 # based on synchrony
-### syncronous
+### synchronous
 Synchronous communication is a method where the sender **waits** for the receiver to process the message and return a response.
 This communication type is common in various application programming interfaces (APIs), particularly those using HTTP protocol.
 #### Key Characteristics
 - The sender blocks and waits for the receiver to process and respond.